davidjfriend/js-applications/README.md

 # js-applications

-A collection of vanilla JS web applications.
+A collection of single-page web applications built with HTML, CSS and JavaScript...

-#### More coming soon!
+#### Temperature Converter

+An application for converting degrees celsius to degrees fahrenheit and vice versa.

+#### Digital Clock

+A 24-hour digital clock with a modern visual look.

+**More projects coming soon!**